apache/hudi/docs/_docs/2_4_configurations.md

 #### withSimpleIndexParallelism(parallelism = 50) {#withSimpleIndexParallelism}
 Property: `hoodie.simple.index.parallelism` <br/>
-<span style="color:grey">Only applies if index type is SIMPLE. <br/> This is the amount of parallelism for index lookup, which involves a Spark Shuffle.
-By default, this is auto computed based on input workload characteristics</span>
+<span style="color:grey">Only applies if index type is SIMPLE. <br/> This is the amount of parallelism for index lookup, which involves a Spark Shuffle.</span>

 #### withGlobalSimpleIndexParallelism(parallelism = 100) {#withGlobalSimpleIndexParallelism}
 Property: `hoodie.global.simple.index.parallelism` <br/>
-<span style="color:grey">Only applies if index type is GLOBAL_SIMPLE. <br/> This is the amount of parallelism for index lookup, which involves a Spark Shuffle.
-By default, this is auto computed based on input workload characteristics</span>
+<span style="color:grey">Only applies if index type is GLOBAL_SIMPLE. <br/> This is the amount of parallelism for index lookup, which involves a Spark Shuffle.</span>

 ### Storage configs
 Controls aspects around sizing parquet and log files.